Last updated

 Sample Introduction:

-Every day, students across Canadian schools throw away enough food waste to fill dozens of garbage trucks, yet many cafeterias continue using single-use plastic trays and utensils.
-[HOOK: Surprising fact that illustrates the problem] This waste contributes to landfill overflow while teaching students that disposable culture is acceptable.
+The opening sentence uses a surprising fact about food waste to immediately show readers the scale of the problem.
+This waste contributes to landfill overflow while teaching students that disposable culture is acceptable.
 [BACKGROUND: Explains why this matters] Elementary schools in Ontario can eliminate single-use plastics from their cafeterias, reducing environmental impact while modeling sustainable practices for the next generation.
 [THESIS: Clear position statement] By partnering with local suppliers, implementing reusable dishware programs, and educating students about environmental responsibility, schools can make this transition both affordable and effective.
 [PREVIEW: Outlines three main arguments]

 Why this works: